dexon-foundation/workshop-dapp-development/10_contract_migration_data_separation_pattern/README.md

-# 10 Contract Migration - Logic/data separation pattern
+# 10 Contract Migration - Logic / data separation pattern

 In order to be able to upgrade our contract, we need to separate the logic and the data.